democracy

 Adelaide ecologist David Paton said that a permanent larger flow is needed.

-The Australian that Adelaide ecologist, David Paton, said, "The recent (Council of Australian Governments- COAG) agreement had {...}simply put off the decisions until 2018."
+The Australian reported that Adelaide ecologist, David Paton, said, "The recent (Council of Australian Governments- COAG) agreement had {...}simply put off the decisions until 2018."
 He indicated that a permanent larger flow was needed.

 Not enough water has been left by agriculture and towns to permit the river to keep functioning.
 This is one hell of a statement about modern economics, government and technology; it seems that our government and economists have vastly overestimated this continent's capacity for abuse; they cannot blame incipient climate change for all of this.